 What are some things I need to know or do while I take Modafinil?

 - Tell all of your health care providers that you take modafinil.
 This includes your doctors, nurses, pharmacists, and dentists.

-- This medicine is not a cure for sleep problems.
+- This medicine is not a cure for sleep problems and does not replace sleep.
 Stay under the care of your doctor.

 - This medicine may be habit-forming with long-term use.